Tounde Yessoufou

-Tounde Yessoufou (born May 15, 2006) is a Beninese basketball player for the Baylor Bears of the Big 12 Conference.
+Tounde Yessoufou (born May 15, 2006) is a Beninese college basketball player for the St. John's Red Storm of the Big East Conference.
+He previously played for the Baylor Bears.

+Early life

+Yessoufou was born in Cotonou, Benin, and grew up playing soccer.
+He was pushed to start playing basketball by a local coach when he was aged 9.
+Yessoufou was inspired by watching Kobe Bryant and made the decision to pursue basketball.

 High school career

 Freshman season

-A native of Benin, Yessoufou moved to the United States just prior to starting his freshman year to play basketball at St. Joseph High School in Santa Maria, California, and stayed with a host family.
+In 2021, Yessoufou moved to the United States just prior to starting his freshman year to play basketball at St. Joseph High School in Santa Maria, California, and stayed with a host family.
 He arrived at the school because his friend and fellow Benin native, Candace Kpetikou, played for the St. Joseph girls' basketball team.
+Yessoufou spent his first week in the United States in a hospital after he arrived with malaria and almost lost his life.

 In his high school debut against Pioneer Valley, Yessoufou scored 20 points before ending the game on a backboard-breaking third-quarter dunk.
 In January 2022, he helped St. Joseph win the Alaska Airlines Classic and earned tournament MVP honors.
 He recorded 21 points, eight rebounds, and three blocks in the title game victory over East Anchorage, snapping their 35-game winning streak.
 As a freshman, Yessoufou averaged 26.4 points, 12.3 rebounds, 2.9 blocks, and 2.1 steals per game while shooting 61 percent from the floor, leading St. Joseph to a 27–4 record and an appearance in the CIF Central Section Open Division title game.
 He was named the Mountain League MVP and the Santa Maria Times All-Area MVP.

 Yessoufou played for Team WhyNot in the offseason, including in the Peach Jam U15 tournament.
 He was named the most outstanding player (MOP) at the Pangos All-West Frosh/Soph Camp, as well as his team's MOP in the camp's Top 30 Cream of the Crop All-Star Game where he recorded 28 points and nine rebounds.